jasonsimon1/github-tutorial/README.md

 ---
 ## Initial Setup
 In order to get the boat moving, you're going to  need a [Github](https://github.com/) account.
 You only need to create **one** Github account.The setup process is similiar to that of any other (if you know how to make an Instagram account, this should be a piece of cake).
 In the case that you're using [c9.io](https://aws.amazon.com/cloud9/?origin=c9io), you will need to set up a bridge between both programs.
-You do this by getting the SSH key from **c9** (settings > SSH Keys > Second Box).
-Finally, go to **GitHub** (Settings > SSH KEYS AND GPG KEYS > New SSH Key).
+You do this by getting the SSH key from **c9** (settings > SSH Keys > Second Box > Copy).
+Finally, go to **GitHub** (Settings > SSH KEYS AND GPG KEYS > New SSH Key > Paste).
 You've done it!
-You can now push/pull/fork or clone from Cloud9 to GitHub.
+You can now push/pull/fork or clone from Cloud9 to GitHub or Github to Cloud9.

 ---